Audit Log

 userAgent | useHeaders().get('user-agent') at the originating HTTP event. |

-kind | The event-specific discriminant. |
+kind | Your event-specific discriminant. |

-Extending event types
+Extending the event shape

 declare module "@aooth/auth-moost" {